andersen-lab/west-nile-genomics-wnv4k/README.md

 Tha samples from LA were provided by Udeni Balasuriya, Rebecca Christofferson, Tarra Harden, Zelalem Mekuria, Laura Peak, Alma Roy, and Keith Strother from the [Louisiana Animal Disease Diagnostic Laboratory](https://www.lsu.edu/vetmed/laddl/) at Louisiana State University.

+The samples from MN were provided by David Neitzel from the [Minnesota Department of Health](https://www.health.state.mn.us/index.html).

 #### Data
 Below is a table showing the number of sequenced genomes by state.